 - Scout out the specials ahead of time.
-Look at your favorite retailer's websites, follow them on social media, subscribe to their emails and browse circular ads to get a heads-up on deals.
+Look at your favorite retailers' websites, follow them on social media, subscribe to their emails and browse their circular ads to get a heads-up on deals.

 - Know the rules on returns.
 Be aware of the return policy for the stores you're shopping.
-Even the best of us make impulse buys; make sure you can make a return.
+Even the best of us make impulse buys; make sure you can return items if you change your mind.

 - Practice price-matching when possible.
 Do some comparison shopping.
 If you find what you're looking for listed for less somewhere, see if another store is willing to match or beat the price.

 - Find the fine print.
 Make sure the deal you're aiming to get is a good one.
-Some stores only have limited quantities of certain items on sale or have other contingencies that make that bargain a lot less appealing.
+Some stores have only limited quantities of certain sale items or have other contingencies that make that bargain a lot less appealing.

 - Skip the cost of shipping if you can.
 Look for retailers offering free shipping or free in-store pick-up to save on your online purchases.

 - Put portals to work for you.
-Shop online portals, such as Navy Federal's Member Mall®, for additional reward points and extra discounts to help you stretch your dollar.
+Shop online portals, such as Navy Federal's Member Mall®, for additional reward points and extra discounts to help you stretch your dollars.

 - Reap rewards while you shop.
 Use your rewards credit card for holiday shopping, taking care to make purchases that are within your budget.
 That way, the money you spend on others is earning you rewards!